-Program Description: The Texas Bootstrap Loan Program makes funds available to state-certified Nonprofit Owner-Builder Housing Providers (NOHPs) and Colonia Self-Help Centers to purchase or refinance real property on which to build or improve residential housing through self-help construction with very low-income households (Owner-Builders).
+Program Description: The Texas Bootstrap Loan Program (Bootstrap Program) makes funds available to state-certified Administrators of Nonprofit Owner-Builder Housing Programs, which include eligible nonprofit organizations and Colonia Self-Help Centers, to purchase or refinance real property on which to build or improve residential housing through self-help construction with very low-income households (Owner-Builders).
+The Bootstrap Program may also enter into an agreement with a nonprofit organization for provision of capacity building services to expand and enhance the utilization of the Bootstrap Program.
 Tex.
-Gov't Code Section 2306.7581(a-1) requires the Department to make at least \$3,000,000 available each fiscal year for mortgage loans to households with income not exceeding 60% of Area Median Family Income (AMFI) or the statewide income limits, whichever is greater.
-Funding is available until August 31, 2021, or until all funding has been reserved.
+Gov't Code Section 2306.7581(a-1) requires the Department to make at least \$3,000,000 available each fiscal year, of which not more than 10% may be utilized for capacity building activities, for the Bootstrap Program.
+Administrators of the Bootstrap Program perform origination of mortgage loans to households with income not exceeding 60% of Area Median Family Income (AMFI) or the statewide income limits, whichever is greater.
+Funding is available until August 31, 2023, or until all funding has been reserved.